matteobjornsson/csci566-SQS-demo/README.md

 1. Write a client that sends string messages to said topic:
     * `arn:aws:sns:us-east-1:622058021374:csci566_group_messaging`

-    If done correctly, all queues registered will recieve your messages.
+    * If done correctly, all queues registered will recieve your messages.
+    * If we were all really feeling it, we could also implement an ACK system for reliable group messaging.

 1. If we still have time, change the plumbing on the secure comms hackathon to use SQS queues.